 - (4) Project management plan (5 points, plus 0.5 or 1 point, if one or both portions of subparagraph (5), below, are not applicable to the proposed project).
-The proposal should include a management plan that provides a schedule for the clear and expeditious completion of major tasks, with associated benchmarks and major study milestones, and major deliverables.
+The proposal should include a management plan that provides a schedule for the clear and expeditious completion of major tasks, with associated benchmarks and major study milestones, and deliverables.
+You can refer to the benchmarks, milestones, and outcomes that you identify in your response to Rating Factor 5 when responding to this sub factor.
 If your application includes multiple organizations, you should identify the organization/person that has primary responsibility for completion of each of the major study tasks.
-The major tasks and benchmarks/deliverables identified in the management plan should be consistent with those identified in the Logic Model (see description under Rating Factor 5).
-You should include plans and schedules for preparation and submission of a minimum of one paper for publication in a peer-reviewed academic journal following HUD acceptance.
+You should include plans and schedules for preparation and submission of a minimum of one manuscript for publication in a peer-reviewed academic journal following HUD acceptance.
 Depending on the study's focus, HUD may also accept publication of study findings in one or more high quality professional journals (i.e., if this is considered more appropriate for the focus area than publication in a scientific/academic journal).
 Where possible, you should include the name of the journal in which you plan to publish.
 The final deliverable can be submitted to HUD during the agreed upon period of performance or during the 90-day closeout period following award expiration. - (5) Affirmatively Furthering Fair Housing (AFFH) and Section 3 Requirements (1 point). - (a) AFFH (0.5 points).
-If your proposed project will confer a benefit to members of the public in which the work is to be done, through hazard intervention that involves construction or rehabilitation of housing (including reduction and abatement of lead-based paint hazards but not including routine housing maintenance or minor repair) and/or education or training, then, to receive funding consideration, your application must discuss, in a separate narrative, how your proposed plans affirmatively further fair housing.
+If your proposed project will confer a benefit to members of the public in which the work is to be done, through hazard intervention that involves construction or rehabilitation of housing (including reduction and abatement of lead-based paint hazards but not including routine housing maintenance or minor repair) and/or_education or training, then, to receive funding consideration, your application must discuss, in a separate narrative, how your proposed plans affirmatively further fair housing.
 If, on the other hand, your proposed project entails only laboratory research, conducting surveys, analyzing existing data sets, or other narrowly focused activities, your application need only include a separate statement to that effect in regard to affirmatively furthering fair housing.
-If applicable, this narrative must describe how your proposed activities further at least one of the following objectives: {i} help overcome any impediments to fair housing choice related to the assisted program or activity itself; {ii} promote racially, ethnically, and socioeconomically diverse communities; or {iii} promote housingrelated opportunities that overcome the effects of past discrimination because of race, color, national origin, religion, sex, disability, and familial status.
-The narrative must also show how your proposed plans are designed to help overcome the effect of impediments to fair housing choice that are identified in the Analysis of Impediments to Fair Housing Choice ("AI") of the jurisdiction(s) in which the planning occurs, as described in section III.C.5.b of the General Section.
+If applicable, this narrative must describe how your proposed activities further at least one of the following objectives: {i} help overcome any impediments to fair housing choice related to the assisted program or activity itself; {ii} promote racially, ethnically, and socioeconomically diverse communities; or {iii} promote housing-related opportunities that overcome the effects of past discrimination because of race, color, national origin, religion, sex, disability, and familial status.
+The narrative must also show how your proposed plans are designed to help overcome the effect of impediments to fair housing choice that are identified in the Analysis of Impediments to Fair Housing Choice ("AI") of the jurisdiction(s) in which the planning occurs, as described in section III.C.5.b of the 2011 General Section.